MedentzidisCharalampos/Neural-machine-translation-with-attention/README.md

 The key idea of the attention mechanism is to establish direct short-cut connections between the target and the source by paying "attention" to relevant source content as we translate.
 A nice byproduct of the attention mechanism is an easy-to-visualize alignment matrix between the source and target sentences.

 ![alt text](https://github.com/MedentzidisCharalampos/Neural-machine-translation-with-attention/blob/main/attention%20visualization.png)
+Attention visualization

+We now describe an instance of the attention mechanism proposed in (Luong et al., 2015), which has been used in several state-of-the-art systems including open-source toolkits such as OpenNMT.